Volodymyr-Korolevych/try-it-nuxt-content/demo/content/articles/read-me.md

 You can use it selectively by applying separately to all or some code blocks on the page.

-The components are used inside markdown content and do not violate style of markdown text and formatting.
-They look as regular vue components within a markdown (for writers), and like editable and executable code snippets for readers.
+The components are used inside the markdown content and do not violate the style of markdown text and formatting.
+They look like regular vue components within a markdown (for writers), and like editable and executable code snippets for readers.
 <p style="margin:0; height:8px;">&nbsp;</p>

 ### Dependencies